-This class is designed to test the knowledge and ability of the driver.
-May be shown at a walk, trot, and extended trot.
-To be judged primarily on the ability and skill of the driver.
-To be judged 75% on the handling of the reins and whip, control, posture and overall appearance of the driver and 25% on the condition of the harness and the neatness of attire.
-The course pattern will start and finish with a salute to the judge.
+This class is a ground driving equitation class designed to test the knowledge and ability of the driver.
+May be shown at a walk, slow trot (collected), working trot (normal), and strong trot (extended).
 Competitors enter the ring individually and drive a short course of defined elements in order at prescribed paces.